javelinsoft/PHP-Code-Obfuscator/README.md

 # PHP Code Obfuscator

-The PHP Code Obfuscator is a lightweight yet powerful tool aimed at enhancing the security of PHP scripts.
-By obfuscating the code, it helps protect your intellectual property and strengthens the security posture of your web applications.
+The PHP Code Obfuscator is a lightweight tool aimed at enhancing the obscurity of PHP scripts by obfuscating the code.

 ![image](https://github.com/Javelinblog/PHP-Code-Obfuscator/assets/155771659/6112a3a8-580b-4448-ae45-c00582336ff7)